Common Resin Problems [And Fixes]

 The cloudy appearance arises when the resin components haven’t been thoroughly combined, creating a less-than-transparent finish.

-Fix: To remedy this issue, the key is to ensure meticulous mixing.
+Fix: To remedy this issue, the key is proper mixing.
 When preparing your resin, take the time to stir the components thoroughly, scraping the sides and bottom of the mixing container to incorporate them evenly.

 There are many reason on why your resin is cloudy or turned opaque and we discuss it all in this article why resin is cloudy and how to fix it.